camunda/camunda/docs/src/reference/grpc.md

   // the unique key identifying the associated task, unique within the scope of the
   // workflow instance
   int64 elementInstanceKey = 6;
+  // a set of custom headers defined during modelling; returned as a serialized
+  // JSON document
+  string customHeaders = 4;
+  // the name of the worker which activated this job string worker = 5;
+  // the amount of retries left to this job (should always be positive) int32 retries = 6;
+  // when the job can be activated again, sent as a UNIX epoch timestamp int64 deadline = 7;
+  // JSON document, computed at activation time, consisting of all visible variables to
+  // the task scope
+  string payload = 8;
 }
 ```